 Firstly, take advice from a decent accountant who’s familiar with buying hair salons or similar businesses.
-I can’t count the number of times where I’ve told a client to do this and I’ve received a call a few days later to tell me that, having gone over the figures with his accountant, he’s decided to pull out.
+I can’t count the number of times where I’ve told a client to do this and I’ve received a call a few days later to tell me that, having gone over the figures with their accountant, they’ve decided to pull out.
 Take advice early and you could save yourself the expense and stress of having to pull out at a much more advanced stage in the deal.

 Many people don’t want to wait this long and will look for another business to buy where consent is not needed.
 Don’t forget that using a property as a hair salon could well fit within use class A1, which is a popular use class for high street shops.
-That said, if you’re planning on offering other services like beauty therapy, nails, massages etc then these would probably not fall within A1 use and you might have to obtain planning permission for them.
+That said, if you’re planning on offering other services like beauty therapy, nails or massages, then these would probably not fall within A1 use and you might have to obtain planning permission for them.

 Chances are, the seller will be a tenant in occupation under a lease.
-You will then have the choice of taking a transfer of that lease as it is, warts and all, or possibly negotiating the terms of a new lease directly with the landlord.
-This is an issue that you should discuss with your solicitor, as there always are quite a few points to weigh up.
+You will then have the choice of taking a transfer of that lease as it is, warts and all, or negotiating the terms of a new lease directly with the landlord.
+This is an issue that you should discuss with your solicitor, as there are always quite a few points to weigh up.

 Be extremely careful about employees.
-You will need to make sure that the Landlord gives you full details in writing of ALL the employees and workers (whether full or part time) and the terms of their respective contracts.
-If you don’t do this, you could find yourself having to pay the salaries of several employees you never knew existed but whose contracts automatically transferred to you on completion.
+You will need to make sure that the landlord gives you full details in writing of all the employees and workers (whether full or part time), and the terms of their respective contracts.
+If you don’t do this, you could find yourself having to pay the salaries of several employees you never knew existed, but whose contracts automatically transferred to you on completion.